alfonsobries/vue-tailwind/README.md

 The `classes` and `fixedClasses` props usually expects an `string` with a CSS class for single-tag components (inputs, button, etc.) and an `object` for more complex components (modals, datepicker, etc) (see component docs for details).

-The `variants` props expects an object where every key represents the variant name and every value the classes that will be used when that variant is used.
+The `variants` props expects an object where every key represents the variant name and every value the classes that will be used when that variant is applied.

 #### Example for a single-tag component: